Dev-Bohra/HTML-CSS-Practice/README.md

-# Frontend & UI/UX Design Journey
+# HTML & CSS Practice
 Documenting My Learning Journey.
+Simply getting the hang of HTML & CSS.

 ## Basics.html
 A collection of fundamental HTML tags to get familiar with HTML structure and elements.